cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 ```
 **Be careful with mass upgrades though**, especially if you're running a device with limited memory.
 You might end up even bricking your device.

 Now, let's install the mesh-related packages and remove conflicting packages.
-First, remove `wpad-basic-wolfssl` with
+First, remove `wpad-basic-mbedtls` with

 ```
-opkg remove wpad-basic-wolfssl
+opkg remove wpad-basic-mbedtls
 ```

-then install `batctl-full`, `batman-adv`, and `wpad-mesh-wolfssl` with
+then install `batctl-full`, `batman-adv`, and `wpad-mesh-mbedtls` with

 ```
-opkg install batctl-full kmod-batman-adv wpad-mesh-wolfssl
+opkg install batctl-full kmod-batman-adv wpad-mesh-mbedtls
 ```

-It is up to you whether to install `wpad-mesh-wolfssl` or `wpad-mesh-openssl`.
-For a detailed description of the main differences, take a look at the [wolfSSL documentation](https://www.wolfssl.com/docs/wolfssl-openssl/).
-In brief, wolfSSL was built for embedded systems--such as most consumer routers--and it is lighter and more frequently patched than OpenSSL.
-OpenSSL is much older and more general purpose.
+It is up to you whether to install `wpad-mesh-mbedtls` or `wpad-mesh-wolfssl` or `wpad-mesh-openssl`.
+For a detailed description of the main differences, take a look at the [TLS libraries](https://openwrt.org/docs/guide-user/services/tls/libs) that work on OpenWrt.
 {:.notice--info}

 Make sure there are no error messages and if there are, troubleshoot them before proceeding.